lupin408/blockchain-service-registry/README.md

 # Primitive Blockchain Serivce Registry API

 This project is simply a proof-of-concept for storing/changing/reading data pairs on the blockchain, specifically service names and their respective locations.
+Contract is currently deployed on Binance Smart Chain Testnet.
+An example API is running on https://ericsweb3api.com for people to use (feel free to send requests with Postman :smile:).
+Use lightly, only intended as an example (very small-scale use).

 ## GUI